ajay-appsfactor/Gen-AI-2/README.md

 What is the new Prime Minister of India ?
 What is the Current Weather of Haridwar ? what is the day today?
+Who is the owner of Appsfactor company?
+What is the size of Appsfactor company?
+Can you list all the employees of Appsfactor?
+How many employees work at Appsfactor?